kierunb/SchedulerApp/readme.md

-# POC of Rest Service with Scheduling and Message Queuing capbilities
+# POC of Rest Service with Scheduling and Message Queuing capabilities

 ### Technology used:
 - .NET Framework 4.7.x